Additional Information for Applicants

 All accepted students must submit copies of current, valid CPR certification prior to the program start date and maintain certification while in the program.
 Students need to complete the Basic Life Support for Healthcare Providers training through the American Heart Association.

 In addition, students must provide proof of current health insurance coverage before entering the program.

-The Joint Commission requires all incoming students to pay for a background check.
-This one-time fee must be paid directly to the company performing the background investigation.
+The Joint Commission requires all incoming students to provide a background check report to KU.
+This one-time fee must be paid directly by the student to the company performing the background investigation.
 Students will be asked to provide information and make the payment once officially accepted into the program.
-Your acceptance into the School’s program will not be final until we have received your background check information from the designated screening company.
-For more information, please see the School of Health Professions Background Check Instructions.
+Admission will not be final until KU has received the background check report.

 The Selection Process and Timeline

 All application materials must be RECEIVED by KU by the December 1 deadline.

 All applicants must meet minimum admissions criteria to be considered for review by the selection committee.
 Selection of applicants is based on a number of factors, including overall GPA, personal statements, volunteer/work experience, and recommendation letters.